-Petitioners, Fulton County and the Fulton County Board of Elections and Thomas Carrol, Attorney for Fulton County, petitions for a Writ of Certiorari to the Pennsylvania Supreme Court.
+Petitioners, Fulton County and the Fulton County Board of Elections and Thomas Carrol, Attorney for Fulton County and Stefanie Lambert, Attorney for Fulton County, petitions for a Writ of Certiorari to the Pennsylvania Supreme Court, from its opinion and order dated April 19, 2023.
+(App.
+1-107).